 1. Initial Keyword Match Type

-Phrase match keywords will trigger ads when the exact phrase is part of the keyword typed into Google.
-For example, if your Phrase match keyword is “office space” then your ad will display for “new york office space” and “office space in nyc.”
+Phrase match keywords will trigger ads when the meaning of your keyword is part of the search.
+For example, if your Phrase match keyword is “office space,” then your ad could display for “new york office space” and “office space in nyc.”
+However, your ad would not display for completely unrelated searches.

 2. Negative Keywords